 (2) That the licensee knowingly violated a provision of this article; or

 (3) Knowingly made a false statement on either a document filed with the city or to any city official, shall create a rebuttable presumption that a willful violation has occurred.
 The failure of the public safety commission to make a written recommendation to the mayor and council no later than 30 days after the hearing shall result in a dismissal of the charge.

-(Ord.
-No. 07-14, § 4, 7-16-2007; Ord.
-No. 08-01, § 8, 2-18-2008)
+The public safety commission shall also have authority to make recommendations to the mayor and council for other fines or penalties pursuant to the table below.

+The City Attorney, or the City Attorney’s designee, shall represent the City in all such public safety commission hearings.